mpalash/aliakbarmehta/content/sss-~-the-possibility-of-alienation.md

 ---
 title: sss ~ The Possibility of Alienation
-subtitle: >-
-  Exhibition Essay by Sumesh Sharma – co-curator, Clark House Initiative, Mumbai
+subtitle: "Exhibition Essay by Sumesh Sharma – co-curator, Clark House Initiative, Mumbai  "
 layout: layouts/content.njk
 tags: text
-pubdate: '2014'
+pubdate: "2014"
-summary: >-
+hero: static/img/1.-ali-akbar-mehta-site-stage-structure-2014_installation-view-©-aliakbarmehta.jpg
-  The possibility of alienation in a city that claims cosmopolitanism as a constant, cannot be attributed to the loss of cultural space specifically due to revisits to the city’s history, but bizarrely it has and specifically in particular name change that occurred many years go now erases those many diverse histories.
+summary: The possibility of alienation in a city that claims cosmopolitanism as a constant, cannot be attributed to the loss of cultural space specifically due to revisits to the city’s history, but bizarrely it has and specifically in particular name change that occurred many years go now erases those many diverse histories.
 Ali Akbar Mehta studied at the JJ School of Art that stood at the beginning of the road that leads into the city’s eastern districts.
 As one drives onto a flyover that shares the same name with Ali’s school and was